bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 ---

-# Quickstart
+# Protovalidate quickstart

-This quickstart steps through adding Protovalidate to existing Protobuf projects using the [Buf CLI](../../cli/):
+This quickstart steps through using Protovalidate in Protobuf projects with the [Buf CLI](../../cli/):

 1. Adding Protovalidate rules to schemas.
 2. Using CEL to add domain-specific validation logic.